DGAM-PR/meta-iot2050-DGAM-PR/README-DGAM-PR.md

 - Use following command within this repo's highest directory dept
     - ` ./kas-container build kas-iot2050-swupdate.yml:./kas/opt/dgam-pr.yml`

+## Copy via SCP from build server

+Hereby an example on how to copy the file from the buildserver to your machine over ssh:

+1. Create DIR on server you are gathering the foles on: `mkdir ~/images`
+2. Perform SSH Copy: `scp <username>@<buildserverip>:repos/meta-iot2050-DGAM-PR/build/tmp/deploy/images/iot2050/iot2050-image-swu-example-iot2050-debian-iot2050.{wic,swu} ~/images/` .
+You might have to put in your password for each file.
+3. Your files should be on the server or machine you ssh'd from

 ## Start clean
 To clean after you have performed a build, perform the below command: